-The Physical Therapist Assistant Program at Trident Technical College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
+The Physical Therapist Assistant Program at Trident Technical College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
 Accreditation has been granted until December 2024.
+If you need to contact the program/institution directly, please contact Wendy Albano at 843-574-6713 or email@example.com.

 One of the most important benefits of being a physical therapist assistant is the personal satisfaction that comes from helping others.
 PTAs work directly with patients to enhance their health and fitness and play an important part in improving the quality of life of people with disabilities.